(Page created 17/11/07. Last updated 20/12/16)

-Along the coast from north to south – Click on these headings to find out more about what’s in each area
+Along the coast from north to south – click on these headings to find out more.

 A number of places within striking distance of Carlisle acted as outports for the city at various times.
 Skinburness had the nearest shingle beach on which coasters could unload their cargo.
 Old Sandsfield on the River Eden was approachable by vessels of up to 60 tons burden.
 The trade was mainly imported timber, iron, flax, tar, rice and general goods, with a smaller export trade of wheat, butter and alabaster.
 Goods landed there were carted the remaining five miles into the city which added considerably to the cost.
 For example, the retorts and ironwork for the original gasworks in Carlisle (1819) were brought from a manufacturer in Liverpool to Sandsfield by schooner, and from there into the city at double the shipping costs.
 Similar restrictions applied across the river at Rockcliffe.
 Timber for the navy was exported from there in 1702 but was taken by sea only as far as Whitehaven for collection by a bigger vessel.

 Port Carlisle (originally Fisher’s Cross) was the entry point for the Carlisle Canal, constructed in 1819-23 to enable sea-going vessels to reach the centre of the city.
 There was a jetty in the channel for steamers to Whitehaven, the Isle of Man, and Liverpool.
 The canal was replaced by the Port Carlisle Railway in 1854.